 Mostly limited to three states

-Xhema has over 40 years of experience building beautifully designed townhouses, single-family homes, estates, and beach houses in New York, New Jersey, and Connecticut.
+Xhema has been building beautifully designed townhouses, single-family homes, and estates in New York, New Jersey, and Connecticut since 1988.
 It also restores older homes and has done projects for clients in other states, but it generally stays in the New York City metropolitan area.
 The firm is known for its artistic construction and creative spins on design features.
 Xhema offers a full suite of services and covers the entire custom building process with its own architectural designs and permanent staff.

 Xhema doesn’t offer any pricing information upfront but discusses it during your initial meeting.
 The company has built things such as a subterranean garage, a pool below sea level, and a 19-foot wall of hurricane-grade windows.
 If you have a large budget and want to create a masterpiece, this is the custom builder for you.